-It all began with a royal wedding on a sunny October day in 1810.
-Bavarian Crown Prince Ludwig welcomed the denizens of Munich to a festival commemorating his marriage to Princess Therese Charlotte Luise of Saxony-Hildburghausen.
-For five days, folks celebrated on the fields adjacent to the city gates, capping the festivities with a horse race.
-Anniversary celebrations to acknowledge the royal nuptials took place the following year, and thus, the tradition of Oktoberfest was born.
+It all began in Germany with a royal wedding on a sunny October day in 1810.
+Bavarian Crown Prince Ludwig welcomed the people of Munich to a festival celebrating his marriage to Princess Therese Charlotte Luise of Saxony-Hildburghausen.
+For five days, folks partied in the fields adjacent to the city gates, capping the festivities with a horse race.
+Anniversary celebrations took place the following year, and from that the tradition of Oktoberfest was born.

-Here in Utah, two years after the tram began making laps with skiers packed aboard, Snowbird kicked off its own Oktoberfest tradition in 1973.
-This year marks Snowbird’s 46th annual Oktoberfest, one of Utah's longest-running cultural events.
-Spanning August through October, over 60,000 guests are expected to travel to Snowbird to enjoy the scene and suds.
-Snowbird's Oktoberfest kicks off August 18th and will run Saturdays and Sundays through October 21st (including Labor Day Monday).
+Here in Utah, one year after the aerial tram began making laps with skiers packed aboard, Snowbird kicked off its own Oktoberfest tradition in 1972.
+2023 marks the 51st anniversary of Snowbird’s annual Oktoberfest, one of Utah's longest-running cultural events.
+Spanning August through October, thousands of guests are expected to travel to Snowbird to enjoy the scene and suds.
+Snowbird's Oktoberfest kicks off August 12th and will run on weekends and holidays, from noon until 6 pm, until October 15th.

 Many vendors from near and far will be present to hawk unique gifts and souvenirs, which are fun to admire while enjoying the cool mountain air.
-Traditional German fare and decadent chocolate creations crafted by Snowbird’s Executive Pastry Chef, Anna Hirst, will provide ample sweet and savory food in addition to Snowbird’s usual dining options.
+Traditional German fare, including bratwurst, sauerkraut, spaetzle, apple strudel, pretzels, beef rouladen, and more, will provide ample sweet and savory food in addition to Snowbird’s usual dining options.

 A more scenic and diverting escape from the valley would be tough to find.
 Be sure to head up to Snowbird this summer or fall to enjoy Oktoberfest.
 Prost!